minjunp/BulkRNA_seq/README.md

 [optional] Merging Transcripts from merged bams: If transcript discovery is performed on tumor/normal sample independently, we need to create a unified version of the transcriptome.
 Use The StringTie --merge option.
 This can be used to compare transcripts using gffcompare tool (transcripts assembled by StringTie vs reference transcriptome).

+## estimate_abundance.sh
+Estimate abundance: abundance output will later be used for DE testing.